 4. The Court awarded the marital home to my spouse, am I still liable for the mortgage?

 It depends.
 The bank who holds your note will not care whether the Court has awarded your spouse possession of your marital home.
 If you are both jointly liable on the note, you will both continue to be financially liable on the note.
 The can result in collections actions against you by the bank.
 The easiest way to avoid this situation is to require the spouse who is retaining the property to refinance in their name only so that you do not need to worry about a future default.

 The Orlando Family Firm, located conveniently in downtown Orlando is a full-service family law firm dedicated to providing compassionate and aggressive representation for our clients.
 As Orlando Divorce lawyers we are focused on representing you in legal matters including distribution of assets and liabilities.
 Our firm typically handles family law cases throughout Central Florida in Orange County, Osceola County and Seminole County.
 We have significant trial experience in handling distribution of complex asset cases.
 We believe that communication with our clients is of utmost importance so that our clients know exactly what is going on in their case and to help take the mystery out of the legal process.
 Going through a divorce or other family law proceeding is a trying time for our clients and we provide the peace of mind to help our clients resolve and move past their family legal issues.
-Contact The Orlando Family Firm today for a Free Consultation to help you understand more in-depth how Complex Asset Distribution cases work throughout Florida.
+Contact The Orlando Family Firm today for a consultation to help you understand more in-depth how Complex Asset Distribution cases work throughout Florida.